thadavale/Robot-Part-Management-RESTful-API/README.md

 parts.
 It allows users to add, retrieve, update, and delete parts.
 Users can also check quantities and search for parts based on specific characteristics.

+Please download the requirements in requirements.txt before running main.py and test.py

 1. Adding a Part
 Method: PUT